keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Arduino_C Tutorial/Arduino_C_Tutorial.md

 long distance; //define distance variables

 //servo
-int channel_PWM = 3; // servo channels
-// Servo frequency, then the period is 1/50, which is 20ms, PWM has a total of 16 channels, 0-7 high-speed channels are driven by 80Mhz clock, and the last 8 low-speed channels are driven by 1Mhz clock. int freq_PWM = 50;
-// PWM resolution, in the range of 0-20, fill in 10.
-Then the pwm value of ledcWrite is in the range of 0-1024. int resolution_PWM = 10;
-//
-const int servopin = 4;//set the pin of the servo to gpio4.
+const int servoPin = 4;//set the pin of the servo to gpio4.
+Servo myservo;  // create servo object to control a servo

 void setup() {
-  Serial.begin(115200); //set baud rate to 115200.
-  pinMode(left_ctrl,OUTPUT);//set control pins of the left motor to OUTPUT ledcSetup(0, 1200, 8);//Set the frequency of LEDC channel 0 to 1200 and the PWM resolution to 8, that is, the duty cycle is 256 ledcAttachPin(26, 0);  //connect the LEDC channel 0to the pin gpio26 of the left motor pinMode(right_ctrl,OUTPUT);//set direction control pins of the right motor to OUTPUT.. ledcSetup(1, 1200, 8);//Set the frequency of LEDC channel 1 to 1200 and the PWM resolution to 8, that is, the duty cycle is 256. ledcAttachPin(25, 1);  //connect the LEDC channel 1 to the pin gpio25 of the right motor
+  pinMode(left_ctrl,OUTPUT); //set control pins of the left motor to OUTPUT ledcAttach(left_pwm, 1200, 8); //Set the frequency of left_pwm pin to 1200, PWM resolution to 8 that duty cycle is 256. pinMode(right_ctrl,OUTPUT);//set direction control pins of the right motor to OUTPUT.. ledcAttach(right_pwm, 1200, 8); //Set the frequency of right_pwm pin to 1200, PWM resolution to 8 that duty cycle is 256.

   pinMode(TRIG_PIN,OUTPUT);//set TRIG_PIN to OUTPUT.
   pinMode(ECHO_PIN,INPUT);//set ECHO_PIN to INPUT.

+  myservo.setPeriodHertz(50);           // standard 50 hz servo
-  ledcSetup(3, 50, 10); // Set the frequency of servo channels3 to 50 and the PWM resolution to 10.
+  myservo.attach(servoPin, 500, 2500);  // attaches the servo on servoPin to the servo object.
-  ledcAttachPin(4, 3);  //connect LEDC channels to IO ports you set ledcWrite(channel_PWM, 77);  //The 20ms high level is about 1.5ms, which is 1.5/20*1024, and the initial angle of the servo is set to 90° . delay(300);
+  myservo.write(90);  // the initial angle of the servo is set to 90° .
+  delay(300);
 }